hapax/hapax.github.io/assets/mom-op.md

 where $\hat{V}$ is an operator corresponding to the classical potential in the same way the momentum and energy get promoted to operators.
-How to do this turns out to be technical and ambiguous, but it doesn't matter for our story!
+How to do this turns out to be technical and ambiguous, but that is a story for another day!

 #### Acknowledgments